JohnSnowLabs/langtest/docs/pages/tests/toxicity/offensive.md

 ## Offensive

 This test checks the toxicity of the completion.
+Offensive toxicity refers to behaviors or communications that are hurtful, disrespectful, or harmful, particularly in a persistent or pervasive manner.
+Example offensive language, hate speech, cyberbullying, and trolling.

 **alias_name:** `offensive`